Despite its fearsome reputation, today plague is an entirely treatable disease.

-The Yersina pestis bacteria can be found in about 200 species of mammals that live on every continent except for Oceania.
+The Yersina pestis bacteria can be found in about 200 species of mammals.
+Mammals with the bacteria live on every continent except for Oceania.

-As it lives in an animal host it is virtually impossible to eradicate.
+As the bacteria lives in an animal host it is virtually impossible to eradicate.

 Bubonic plague is transmitted to humans through infected fleas, most commonly carried on rats.

 It infects your lymphatic system (the immune system), causing inflammation.